Ni0h7/Kernel-Driver/README.md

   </p>
 </div>

-This is one of my first attempts into making a kernel driver using buffer management and reading & writing.t.
+This is one of my first attempts into making a kernel driver using buffer management and reading & writing.

 Key features include:
 * Buffer Management: The driver maintains a buffer in kernel space where data can be written to and read from.